ROGiwa/task-manager-REST-api/README.md

 This project is a simple REST api utilizing CRUD operations.

 ## Pre-configuration
-- Run the command:
+- Run the command

-     npm
+      npm install

 ## Configuration
 - Clone the repository